13 Donaldsonville residents suing water company for damages caused by pile driving

 Trending News

-"Property shall not be taken or damaged by the state or its political subdivision except for public purposes and with just compensation [aid to the owner of into the court for his benefit," the lawsuit cited from Article I, section 4(B) of the State Constitution.
+"Property shall not be taken or damaged by the state or its political subdivision except for public purposes and with just compensation paid to the owner of into the court for his benefit," the lawsuit cited from Article I, section 4(B) of the State Constitution.

 More News